projectstem2020/treetime/docs/running.md

     global:
       group_by: "country year month"
       seq_per_group: 5
-      exclude: "--exclude-where 'region={{region}}'"
+      exclude: "--exclude-where 'region={region}'"
       priorities:
         type: "proximity"
         focus: "division"
 ```

 All entries above canton level specify priorities.
-Currently, we have only implemented
-one type of priority called `proximity`.
+Currently, we have only implemented one type of priority called `proximity`.
-It attempts to selected sequences as close as possible to the focal samples
-specified as `focus: division`.
+It attempts to selected sequences as close as possible to the focal samples specified as `focus: division`.
 The argument of the latter has to match the name of one of the other subsamples.

 In addition to the `exclude` filter, you can also specify strains to keep by providing a `query`.